(amended August 1997, amended February 2009)

 Faculty members are free to pursue independent grants without approval.
 The Faculty Handbook formerly referred to these grants as "individual" grants.
 The term "independent" separates this type of grant from grants or awards that are tied to the College's current and future expenditures and/or curriculum.
 Notify the Provost's office if any of the following College resources are required by the grant:

-When a faculty member is awarded or denied an independent grant or fellowship, he/she needs to contact the Faculty Grants and Fellowship Coordinator.
+When a faculty member is awarded or denied an independent grant or fellowship, they need to contact the Faculty Grants and Fellowship Coordinator.
 Your efforts to seek grant funding are commendable, and, regardless of the outcome, it is important for you to inform the Coordinator so that other College staff can consistently and knowledgeably communicate with funding sources.
 When awarded a grant, faculty members should notify the Provost and the Faculty Grants and Fellowship Coordinator.

 Fiscal Agent Grants are grants awarded to an individual that require no institutional commitment of funds but for which the college is obligated to provide oversight and/or administer faculty salaries and wages, and must be approved by the Provost prior to submission.
 Such grants may involve issues related to the following:

-Contact Faculty Grants and Fellowships Coordinator -The FGFC will help a faculty member identify possible funding sources, ensure that the Assistant Controller, Development Office, Department Chair, and the Provost are aware of the proposal, and assist the faculty member in the editing, compilation, and submission of proposals.
+Contact Faculty Grants and Fellowships Coordinator The FGFC will help a faculty member identify possible funding sources, ensure that the Assistant Controller, Development Office, Department Chair, and the Provost are aware of the proposal, and assist the faculty member in the editing, compilation, and submission of proposals.
 In most cases, proposals for government funding (i.e., NSF, NIH, NEH) requiring grants.gov submission must be submitted by the Provost's office.

 1. The proposed budget should first be submitted to the Assistant Controller at least 10 business days prior to the deadline, who will review it for compliance with College and funding agency guidelines.
 In some cases, the College will require that the budget include an indirect cost budget item to defray costs of grant administration.